 We can be a party to litigation in the normal course of business.
 Litigation and regulatory proceedings are subject to inherent uncertainties, and unfavorable rulings can and do occur.
 Pending or future claims against us could result in professional liability, product liability, criminal liability, warranty obligations or other liabilities to the extent we are not insured against a loss or our insurance fails to provide adequate coverage.
-Also, a well-publicized actual or perceived problem could adversely affect our reputation and reduce the demand for our products.
+Also, a well-publicized actual or perceived threat of litigation could adversely affect our reputation and reduce the demand for our products.

-Our data systems could fail or their security could be compromised.
+Our data systems could fail or their security could be compromised, causing a material adverse effect on our business.